Medical questions & health advice by board certified doctors

-"What is a carotid endarterectomy?
+"What is a carotid endarterectomy?"

 What is a carotid endarterectomy?
 After my dad had a stroke very recently, his doctor said he was a good candidate for this procedure.
 I get that it's a way of cleaning his veins out, but I just don't understand how the process is supposed to work.

 Essentially, an ischemic stroke is cause by brain tissue damage or death in the setting of decreased blood flow.
 As mentioned, the carotid arteries are the brain's main blood supply.
 If these arteries are blocked to a significant degree, the brain is at risk for being underperfused with any physiological stress that my lower the systemic blood pressure. think of two hoses pointing straight up with water flowing through them from a reservoir pump (ie your heart). if the hoses are kinked, the stream of water coming out of them will be diminished and if the reservoir becomes low on fluid or the pump is working poorly even less water is going to make it through the kinked hose and out. same thing with the carotid arteries, the more occluded they get, the more at risk the brain is for underperfusion and ischemic stroke.
 Carotid endarterectomy effectively 'unkinks' or, more appropriately, unclogs the carotids so that the flow of blood to the brain has less impedance and in doing so greatly reduces the risk of ischemic stroke.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.